Dr. Sima Samar

 Paul Shiller Stiftung, Switzerland 2004, 30000 Swiss Franks.

 Jonathan Mann Award for Health and Human rights.
 Washington DC 2004.
 20000 USD.

 Democracy and Human rights Award, Taipi Taiwan (province of China).2008.
 100,000 USD.

 Y pres Peace Award.
 Belgium 2008, 25000 Euro.

 Feminist Majority Women of the year award, 2007.

-The most of the award money has been spend on the projects for the neediest people for different program.
+Most of the award money has been spend on the projects for the neediest people for different program.
 But the Taiwan (province of China), Belgium and Denmark prizes have been invested on construction of a training Hall in Bamyan province.
 It was inaugurated last year in October 2010; the facilities income will be spent specifically for the Orphanages which runs by Shuhada Organization.
-This way we were able to invest the money in a place to create a job opportunity for few people to work there and also facility for training, which mostly be used by the women’s.
+This way we were able to invest the money in a place to create a job opportunity for few people to work there and also facility for training, which mostly be used by the women.
 The income will be covered part of the cost for the children who lives at Shuhada Orphanages.